 The Health and Safety Team schedules SafePlus assessments.
 A member of the team will contact your College Department or Service area three months before the assessment is due.

 There are many departments and services at the University of Canterbury that do not have any exposure or engagement with hazardous processes or activity of high or medium risk.
 Monitoring of health and safety performance is still important however.
 The Low-Risk assessment tool is used in these areas to assist in the managing of the Plan-Do-Check-Act cycle.

 The Health and Safety Team schedules and co-ordinates the Low-Risk Self-assessment will evaluate the response and provide guidance and advice.
 Similar to the SafePlus assessments, the focus is on what good health and safety looks like rather than being focused on documents and policies.

 The Physical Conditions Check is part of a routine schedule of activities that should be carried out at least annually.
 It is a stock-take of the physical conditions in the work environment.
-The Physical Conditions Check can be completed in RMSS, or using the Checklist: Physical Conditions for Office, Workshop, or Laboratories.
+A Physical Conditions Check can now be completed in Assura using one of the following checklists Office, Workshop, or Laboratories.

 Departments of the University that store and use hazardous substances should also use the Checklist: Hazardous Substances Management Audit